top of page

 The Great Sapphire Standoff: Australian vs. Montana

 You want to know the difference between Australian and Montana sapphires?
 It comes down to trace elements and geological formation.
 Australian material usually delivers bold, distinct color zones of blue, green, and yellow, whereas Montana sapphires typically showcase softer, steely, blended pastel hues.
 Ultimately, Australian stones offer high-contrast banding, while Montanas provide a subtle, icy shift.
+Bear in mind, I'm describing what is the 'norm', as with all naturally formed stones, variations are infinite, and outliers to these norms exist.

 What Makes a Parti a Parti?